TomHW/OpenGD77/readme.md

 RepeaterBook supports OpenGD77!

 It's tucked away under Export->Radioddity->OpenGD77 Channels File.
 You can then load it in to OpenGD77 CPS using File->CSV-Append CSV.

+This script creates zones with channels.
+It makes it a bit easier for organizing and importing into OpenGD77.

 RepeaterBook to OpenGD77 w/Zones
 =======